UNICEF also released Committing to Child Survival: A Promise Renewed – Progress Report 2013.

 Key findings from these publications are available in the six-page brochure 2013 Statistical Snapshot: Child Mortality.

 PROGRESS TOWARDS MILLENNIUM DEVELOPMENT GOAL 4:

 KEY FACTS AND FIGURES

-• The proportion of under-five deaths that occur within the first month of life (the neonatal period) has increased 17 percent since 1990, from 36 percent to about 43 percent, because declines in the neonatal mortality rate are slower than those in the mortality rate for older children.
+• The proportion of under-five deaths that occur within the first month of life (the neonatal period) has increased 19 percent since 1990, from 37 percent to 44 percent, because declines in the neonatal mortality rate are slower than those in the mortality rate for older children.

 1. Values in parentheses indicate 90 percent uncertainty intervals for the estimates.

 2. Regional classifications used here are UNICEF regions.

 The UN Inter-agency Group on Child Mortality EstimationThe UN Inter-agency Group on Child Mortality Estimation was established in 2004 to share data on child mortality, harmonize estimates within the UN system, improve methods for child mortality estimation, report on progress towards the Millennium Development Goals and enhance country capacity to produce timely and properly assessed estimates of child mortality.
 The IGME, led by the United Nations Children’s Fund (UNICEF) and the World Health Organization (WHO), also includes the World Bank and the United Nations Population Division of the Department of Economic and Social Affairs as full members.
 An independent Technical Advisory Group of leading experts in the areas of demography and biostatistics advises the group.
 The group updates the estimates on child mortality annually.

 Child mortality database

 The child mortality database contains estimates for infant mortality and under-five mortality generated by the Inter-agency Group for Child Mortality Estimation.
 Please visit the child mortality database (www.childmortality.org) to access the estimates.
 Click here to access the 2010 CME brochure.